vvanpo/avanpo.github.io/_drafts/a-case-against-rest.md

   - REST's uniformity is intuitive and protects API designs from becoming too complicated, but attempts to do anything out of the ordinary results in convoluted methods of skirting the constraints
 3. The current state of REST
   - No one implements HATEOAS, and that means that what almost everyone considers "REST" is really just RPC in disguise
-  - JSON does not have primitives for hyperlinks, so further standardization is needed to implement HATEOAS (e.g. JSON API)
+  - JSON does not have primitives for hyperlinks, so further standardization is needed to implement HATEOAS (e.g. [JSON:API](https://jsonapi.org/format/))
   - OpenAPI and other resource description standards are the antithesis of REST, as they necessitate the client to have thorough knowledge of the API before any interactions take place
 4. Abstractions are universal
   - Object, component, module, entity, resource, element, are all vague terms variously used to signify abstraction, and are conceptually equivalent.
 URIs can be used to identify abstraction without needing to adhere to other REST constraints